Pressure-Assisted Toilets: Everything You Need to Know

 - Rough-in: 12 inches.

-Unfortunately, this toilet uses 1.6 gallons per flush and cannot therefore be sold in some States like California and Texas.
-It also does not come with a toilet seat hence you will need to buy one separately.
+Unfortunately, this toilet uses 1.6 gallons per flush and cannot be sold in some States like California and Texas.
+It also does not come with a toilet seat; hence, you will need to buy one separately.

 2. American Standard 2467.016.020 Cadet

-The American Standard 2467.016.020 Cadet is single flush two-piece elongated pressure-assisted toilet.
-It is available in white, bone and linen.
+The American Standard 2467.016.020 Cadet is a single-flush, two-piece elongated pressure-assisted toilet.
+It is available in white, bone, and linen.

-I know a lot people who cannot buy a toilet unless it is American Standard.
-If you are one of those people and happen to be looking for a pressure-assisted toilet then look no more.
+Many people cannot buy a toilet unless it is American Standard.
+If you are one of those people and happen to be looking for a pressure-assisted toilet, then look no more.

-The Cadet flushes powerfully and you would never need to use your plunger again.
-It has a 2.125 inch fully glazed trapway to further improve its flushing process.
-Just like any other American Standard toilet, its surface is coated with their EverClean antimicrobial additive which prevents mold, mildew and bacteria from adhering on it.
+The Cadet flushes powerfully, and you would never need to use your plunger again.
+It has a 2.125-inch fully glazed trapway to improve its flushing process further.
+Like any other American Standard toilet, its surface is coated with its EverClean antimicrobial additive, preventing mold, mildew, and bacteria from adhering to it.

 Some of its dimensions are: